alehandrostefanov/alehandrostefanov/README.md

-<h1 align="center">👋 Здравей! Аз съм Алехандро Стефанов</h1>
+<h1 align="center">👋 Hi there!
+I'm Alejandro Stefanov</h1>
-<p align="center">🎓 Студент в SoftUni | 💡 Начинаещ програмист | 🚀 Стъпка по стъпка към .NET развитие</p>
+<p align="center">🎓 Student at SoftUni | 💡 Aspiring Developer | 🚀 Step by step toward becoming a .NET pro</p>

 ---

-### 🧠 За мен
+### 🧠 About Me

-- 🎓 Уча **Programming Fundamentals** с C# в SoftUni
+- 🎓 Currently studying **Programming Fundamentals with C#** at SoftUni
-- ✅ Завърших успешно **Programming Basics**
+- ✅ Successfully completed **Programming Basics**
-- 💻 Интересувам се от C#, .NET, уеб технологии
+- 💻 Passionate about C#, .NET, and web development
-- 🌱 В момента се фокусирам върху основи на програмирането, писане на чист код и решаване на реални задачи
+- 🌱 Focused on learning the fundamentals, writing clean code, and solving real-world problems
-- 🎯 Цел: Да премина пътя в SoftUni и да стана уверен .NET разработчик
+- 🎯 Goal: Complete the full SoftUni path and become a confident .NET developer

 ---